 Eligibility for this program is limited to small businesses located in rural areas and agricultural producers (farms, etc) in rural and urban areas.

 Agriculture businesses do not have to be rural to qualify for the energy audit funding.
-An agricultural producer is an individual or entity directly engaged in the production of agricultural products (crops, livestock, forestry products, hydroponics, nursery, and aquaculture) whereby 50 percent or greater of their gross income is derived from the operations.
+An agricultural producer is an individual or entity directly engaged in the production of agricultural products (crops, livestock, forestry products, hydroponics, nursery, and aquaculture) whereby 50% or greater of their gross income is derived from the operations.

 Small, non-agricultural businesses must be located in a rural zip code in order to qualify.
 The USDA defines a rural area to be “a community of fewer than 50,000 people not located within a larger metropolitan area.”
 A private entity is considered a small business in accordance with Small Business Administration’s Small Business Size Standards.